When to plant potatoes

 How long until potatoes is ready to harvest?

-About 90 days from transplant or sowing.
-In zone 6, plants set out around Apr 16 are typically ready near Jul 15.
+About 90 days from planting until first harvest.
+In zone 6, potatoes planted around Apr 16 is typically ready near Jul 15.